OUR QUESTION TO YOU!

 Purpose 1: To strengthen our personal commitment to Jesus Christ.

-Purpose 2: To simply bring LDS sisters of the South Pacific together into one place, where we can share, learn, lift, be edified and inspired from each other’s life experiences and insights of the Gospel.
+Purpose 2: To simply bring LDS global sisters together into one place, where we can share, learn, lift, be edified and inspired from each other’s life experiences and insights of the Gospel.